RedisLabs/redislabs-docs/content/rs/developing/crdbs/developing-lists-crdb.md

 inter-process communication systems.

-In that case, if the same element cannot be handled twice by the application(s), it's recommended that the POP operations be performed by one CRDB instance, whereas the PUSH operations can be performed by multiple CRDB instances.
+In that case, if the same element cannot be handled twice by the applications, it's recommended that the POP operations be performed by one CRDB instance, whereas the PUSH operations can be performed by multiple CRDB instances.